Home / Blog / Bipolar and ADHD – Explains The Signs

 • Changes in appetite: Significant weight loss or gain.

-• Suicidal thoughts: Thoughts of death or self-harm [4].
+• Suicidal thoughts: Grievances such as suicide or self-inflicted harm.
+[4].

 Difference Between ADHD and Bipolar Disorder

-• Mood Episodes: Bipolar disorder involves distinct mood episodes (mania, hypomania, depression), whereas ADHD involves a consistent pattern of inattention and hyperactivity/impulsivity.
+• Mood Episodes: Bipolar disorder is marked by specific mood phases (such as mania, hypomania, and depression), whereas ADHD is distinguished by a prolonged state of inattention and hyperactivity/impulsivity.

 • Sleep Patterns: Bipolar disorder often includes significant changes in sleep patterns during mood episodes, while ADHD does not inherently involve such dramatic sleep disturbances [5].